BHTOM-Team/bhtom2/Documentation/cpcs-service/README.md

-# CPCS - Calibration and Photometry Control Service
+# CPCS - Cambridge Photometric Calibration Server

 ## Overview

-CPCS (Calibration and Photometry Control Service) is a core component of the BHTOM ecosystem.
+CPCS (Cambridge Photometric Calibration Server) is a core component of the BHTOM ecosystem.
 It handles the calibration, plotting, and archiving of photometric data, enabling accurate and consistent data processing for time-domain astronomy.

 ## Features